BeerMetalPC/BeerMetalPC.com-Jekyll---DEPRECATED-/_posts/2023-11-26-Goodbye-GMail-hello-Zoho.md

 ### The Bad

 **Syncing contacts sucks.** It has been, and remains, a bad user experience to sync contacts across multiple walled gardens.
-Zoho *can* export [via CardDAV](https://www.zoho.com/mail/help/CardDAV.html), but in my experience this may introduce more problems for you than it solves if you already treat e.g. Apple or Google Contacts as your contact book of record.
+Zoho *can* export [via CardDAV](https://www.zoho.com/mail/help/CardDAV.html), but in my experience, this may introduce more problems for you than it solves if you already treat e.g. Apple or Google Contacts as your contact book of record.
+Instead, do periodic exports of your Apple or Google contacts in vcard format, .vcf, and import those into Zoho Contacts.

 ### The Good